MohitSingh-123/-todo_adonis-js/README.md

-# Adonis fullstack application
+# Adonis backend API

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the CRUD opeartion for todo  application using  AdonisJs;

 1. Bodyparser
 2. Session